dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 # GitHub and Assignments

+## This note is now DEPRECATED.
+We're not using GitHub for assignments this semester.

+It's here for reference in case we need to refer to it in the future.

 ## Version Control

 Git is a **version control system** designed to manage source code for large distributed projects.
 It was invented by Linus Torvalds, the creator of Linux, and inspired by the needs of that project.
 GitHub is a company providing cloud-based project hosting using Git.